lmonkiewicz/spring-boot-mvc-http-logging/README.md

 # spring-boot-mvc-http-logging
-Example of HTTP logging of Spring MVC RestControllers and RestTemplates traffic, with tests configured as Spring WebMvcTest and integration test configured to run on deployed application on Tomcat 8 using cargo plugin, and tested with REST-assured.
+Eexample of Spring MVC RestControllers and RestTemplates HTTP traffic logging, with tests configured as Spring WebMvcTest and integration test configured to run on deployed application on Tomcat 8 using cargo plugin, and tested with REST-assured.